BernhardDenner/puppet-userstudy-controller/task_descriptions.md

 This study consists of five tasks, whereas all tasks will be solved several times, each with a different Puppet method.
 The five tasks can be classified in 3 main groups:
-* writing a complete configuration file at once
+* writing a complete configuration from scratch
 * partial configuration file manipulations
 * maintenance tasks: bug fixing, adding features